IBM/analyze_ecommerce_websites_and_recommend_optimal_price/Wiki.md

 > Find the detailed steps for this pattern in the [readme file](https://github.com/IBM/movie_ticket_booking_application_using_crunchydb/blob/master/README.md).
 The steps will show you how to:

 1. Clone the repo
-2. Setup MongoDB on CP4D
+2. Setup MongoDB on Cloud
 3. Host competitors webpage on cloud
 4. Setup IBM Cloud Function
 5. Run the application